How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 Since there are quite a lot of competitors, you might need to collect some feedback and attract clients before barging into the market.

 Long story short, develop an MVP, test it, and get your first clients.
-In this way, you’ll have a pillar by the time you start providing your services fully.
+This way, you’ll have a pillar by the time you start to fully provide your services.

-Maybe you could start by reaching out to small local businesses with not much profit just to build up this foundation of your service.
+Maybe you could start by reaching out to small local businesses with not much profit just to build up the foundation of your service.

-But in the long run, it’ll be much more profitable than it may seem now.
+In the long run though, it’ll be much more profitable than it may seem now.

 Delivery Set-Up 👐

 For this model of food delivery business, the delivery setup is quite different from the first one.

 Let’s review the main aspects you should take into account.

 Most food delivery websites with this business model hire their own couriers.

 In fact, it’s quite hard to call this process hiring.
 Normally, people just sign up on the website and choose whether they’re customers or would like to work with you (or directly sign up on the relative website if you have them separated).